newville/wxmplot/doc/interactive.rst

     In [8]: wi.plot(x, np.sin(x)*np.exp(-x/8) , win=2, theme='ggplot')
     Out[8]: <wxmplot.interactive.PlotDisplay at 0x110b2fb88>

-    In [9]:

 and then control which of the displays any additional plot functions use by passing the `win` option to the plotting functions.

 The immediacy of the rendering and the ability to customize the plots makes these plotting functions well-suited for exploratory displays of data.

+Examples of ipython notebook files are included in the `examples` folder.

 Using the :mod:`interactive` functions from a script
 ===========================================================

-When using the :mod:`interactive` functions by running a script in a non-interactive way, the display will still appear.
-It does not block further execution of the script and the display does not disappear when the script is complete.
-Instead, the plots and images will remain displayed and fully operational until all windows have been closed or until the running script is explicitly closed (say, with Ctrl-D).
-That means that you can add `wi.plot()` and `wi.imshow()` to your short- or long-running scripts and the plots will be displayed until you no longer want to use them.
+When using the :mod:`interactive` functions in a script or program that is run in a non-interactive way, say from a commandline shell, the wxmplot displays will still appear.
+The act of plotting will not block further execution of the script, and the script will continue to run, possibly making more wxmplot displays.
+When the script reaches is end, the displays will not be automatically closed.
+Instead, the plots and images will remain displayed and fully interactive until all windows have been closed or until the running script is explicitly closed (say, with Ctrl-D).
+That means that you can add `wi.plot()` and `wi.imshow()` to your scripts and the plots will be displayed until you no longer want to use them.